tajacks/doap-spring-boot/README.md

 ### Overview
 This is a sample application to serve as a base for deploying a SpringBoot app to Digital Ocean's 'App Platform'.
-This application responds to basic HTTPS GET requests to `/greeting` with a random greeting.
+This application responds to basic HTTP(s) GET requests to `/greeting` with a random greeting.

-A custom domain is not included in the template, but can easily be configured after.
+A custom domain is not created automatically, but can easily be configured after.

 To understand the full configuration, please refer to the Digital Ocean [App Spec Reference](https://docs.digitalocean.com/products/app-platform/reference/app-spec/).